vastgroup/vast-tools/README.md

  	* *Score 2*: Read coverage, based on corrected reads (similar values as per *Score 1*).
  	* *Score 3*: This score has been recicled to contain different information from release v2.2.2:
-		- EX (except microexon module): raw total read counts supporting uptream inclusion, downstream inclusion and skipping (format INC1=INC2=EXC).
+		- EX (except microexon module): raw total read counts supporting upstream inclusion, downstream inclusion and skipping (format INC1=INC2=EXC).
-		- EX (microexon module):  raw total read counts supporting uptream inclusion and exclusion (format INC=EXC).
+		- EX (microexon module):  raw total read counts supporting inclusion and exclusion (format INC=EXC).
 		- ALTD and ALTA: PSI-like value of the exon hosting the ALTD/ALTA event.
 This score is used to filter out events in `compare` based on the option `--min_ALT_use`.
-		- IR (from v2.1.3): corrected number of intron body reads (in a sample of 200bp in the middle of the intron, or the whole intron if shorter), and the number of mappable position in the same (maximum 151 positions) (format READS=POSITIONS).
+		- IR (from v2.1.3): corrected number of intron body reads (in a sample of 200bp in the middle of the intron, or the whole intron if shorter), and the number of mappable position in that sample (maximum 151 positions) (format READS=POSITIONS).
 		- Before v2.1.3: Read coverage, based on uncorrected reads mapping only to the reference C1A, AC2 or C1C2 splice junctions (similar values as per *Score 1*).
- 	* *Score 4*: This score has different meaning depending on the event type:
+ 	* *Score 4*: This score has different meaning depending on the type of AS event:
-		- EX (except for microexon module): Imbalance of reads mapping to inclusion splice junctions.
+		- EX (except for microexon module): Imbalance of reads mapping to the inclusion splice junctions.
-			- OK: the ratio between the total number of reads supporting inclusion for splice junctions upstream and downstream the alternative exon is < 2.
+			- OK: the ratio between the total number of corrected reads supporting inclusion for splice junctions upstream and downstream the alternative exon is < 2.
-			- B1: the ratio between the total number of reads supporting inclusion for splice junctions upstream and downstream the alternative exon is > 2 but < 5.
+			- B1: the ratio between the total number of corrected reads supporting inclusion for splice junctions upstream and downstream the alternative exon is > 2 but < 5.
-			- B2: the ratio between the total number of reads supporting inclusion for splice junctions upstream and downstream the alternative exon is > 5.
+			- B2: the ratio between the total number of corrected reads supporting inclusion for splice junctions upstream and downstream the alternative exon is > 5 (but none is 0).
-			- B3: when the corrected reads for inclusion from one side is at least 15 and 0 in the other.
-Used to filter out events in `compare` when the option `--noB3` is utilized.
+			- B3: when the corrected reads for inclusion from one side is at least 15 and 0 for the other.
+Used to filter out events in `compare` when the option `--noB3` is activated.
-			- Bl/Bn: low/no read coverage for splice junctions supporting inclusion.
+			- Bl/Bn: low (between 10 and 14)/no read coverage (between 1 and 9) for splice junctions supporting inclusion.
 		- EX (microexon module): "na" (no information provided).
-		- ALTD and ALTA: raw read counts for the splice site, for the all the splice sites of the event together (total) and supporting skipping of the host exon.
-In versions early than v2.2.2, total reads for the event (all sites together) for all combinations or only for the reference acceptor (for ALTD) or donor (for ALTA).
+		- ALTD and ALTA: raw read counts for the specific splice site, for the all the splice sites of the event together (=total reads) and for those supporting skipping of the host exon.
+In versions early than v2.2.2: total reads for the event for all combinations or only for the reference acceptor (for ALTD) or donor (for ALTA).
 		- IR: raw read counts mapping to the upstream exon-intron junction, downstream intron-exon junction, and exon-exon junction in the format EIJ=IEJ=EEJ).
 In versions earlier than v2.2.2, corrected counts were shown instead of raw read counts.
  	* *Score 5*: This score has different meaning depending on the event type:
 		- EX (except for microexon module): Complexity of the event.
 The score refers to the number of reads that come from the "reference" C1A, AC2 and C1C2 junctions.
 Complexity increases as: S < C1 < C2 < C3.